micahwoods/micahwoods.github.io/_posts/2019-08-20-last-time-ogcsa-presentation.md

 Registration is [open to anyone, here](http://www.ogcsa.org/event/2019-fall-meeting/).
 I'll be traveling all the way from southern Thailand to attend this meeting, and I expect a lot of friends and turfgrass managers and students will be traveling to Salem on November 6 as well.

-I'll be speaking on three distinct topics.
+I'll be making some prepared remarks on three distinct topics.

 ### Soil conditions for the best turf today